idoerg/BOA/README.md

 To start using this software, first do the following

-1) Place your bacteriocin proteins in the bacteriocins folder
+1) Place your bacteriocin proteins in FASTA format in the bacteriocins folder

-2) Place your genbank file in the genome folder
+2) Place your genbank file in the genome folder.
+This can be found on the NCBI website

-Then go into the drivers folder, configure the run.sh script and run it with
+Then go into the drivers folder, and configure the following variables in the run.sh script

+GENOME
+BACTERIOCIN

+Before running program, make sure that you have Biopython and blastall installed on your machine

+To run the software execute run.sh in the drivers folder as follows

 sh run.sh